Saint John High School Student Representative Council Constitution

 1. The Executive and/or Faculty Advisor (s) shall call all regular and special meetings.
 The Secretary shall post the place and date in a conspicuous place.

 2. Regular weekly meetings will be held and the President shall call any special meetings.

 3. A quorum shall consist of two thirds of the voting members and shall be established at the beginning of each year.

 Article XI: Finances

-- In the event of an emergency arising between Council meetings, the Executive may authorize the payment of money or the incurring of expenses up to $100.00, which must be ratified at the next Council meeting.
+6. The Executive may authorize the payment of money or the incurring of expenses up to $200.00, which must be ratified at the next Council meeting.

 Article XII: Amendments

-- Amendments must be presented a week previous to the day of final vote.
+2. Amendments must be presented a week prior to the day of final vote.